Thomas Fraser (South African cricketer)

 Thomas William Fraser (26 June 1912 – 25 July 1995) was a South African cricketer.
 He played first-class cricket for Cambridge University and Orange Free State between 1936 and 1948.

-A slow left-arm orthodox spin bowler, Fraser's best figures were 8 for 71 for Orange Free State against Eastern Province in January 1940.
+A slow left-arm orthodox spin bowler, Fraser's best first-class figures were 8 for 71 for Orange Free State against Eastern Province in January 1940.
 His best figures in two seasons with Cambridge University, while he was studying at Pembroke College, were 5 for 51 against the touring New Zealanders in 1937.